carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
 > Training set - The training set is a part of the original dataset that trains or fits the model.
-This is the data that the model uses to learn patterns.
+> This is the data that the model uses to learn patterns and set the model __parameters__.
 >
 > Validation set - Part of the training set is used to validate that the fitted model works on new data.
 > This is not the final evaluation of the model.